-Cayo Largo del Sur means large island, is a small resort island belonging to Cuba, in the Caribbean Sea no more than 25 kilometers (16 mi) long and 3 kilometers (1.9 mi) wide.
+Cayo Largo del Sur means large island, is a small resort island belonging to Cuba, in the Caribbean Sea no more than 25 kilometres (16 mi) long and 3 kilometres (1.9 mi) wide.
 It is the second-biggest island in Cuba‘s Canarreos Archipelago.

 Christopher Columbus is said to have visited the island on his second expedition in 1494, and Sir Francis Drake may have also stopped on the island during his circumnavigation of the globe.
 Pirates also likely used the island as a base.

 Today, pristine beach, scuba diving, and wildlife draw tourists to the island, but no people live there permanently; locals who work in the hotels stay for about 20 days, then return to their families on nearby islands.
 There are five all-inclusive resort hotels on the island.

 Travellers to Cayo Largo del Sur should be advised nudism is legal in Cayo Largo and is practised on the periphery of the resorts in designated areas, and on the many desolate stretches of beaches (20km) on this island.
 Typically, the fine white sand is packed hard on the surf’s edge and allows easy walking.